Sodium: How to tame your salt habit

 So how can you tell which foods are high in sodium?
 Read food labels.
 The Nutrition Facts label found on most packaged and processed foods lists the amount of sodium in each serving.
 It also lists whether the ingredients include salt or sodium-containing compounds, such as:

 Try to avoid products with more than 200 mg of sodium per serving.
-And check the Nutrition Facts label closely for the serving size — and consider how many servings you actually eat.
+And be sure you know how many servings are in a package — that information is also on the Nutrition Facts label.

 Sodium: More tips to cut back